evgenyneu/evgenii.com/app/_posts/blog/2014-02-12-podcast-digest-mobile-internet-marketing-traffic-jam-27.md

 ## Mobile stats (as of Jan 2014)

-31% of Americans access the Internet ONLY from a mobile device
+31% of Americans access the Internet **only** from a mobile device.

 Almost 70% of all Facebook usage is mobile.